Written by Michael VanDerLaan

 You may be asking yourself, “why do people wonder how to get rust off a golf club when rust remover is easy to find and buy?”
 Well, there are a lot of people who simply don’t want to spend the time and money going to get specialized rust remover, so they look for an at home solution.

-That said, rust remover is the best overall way to get rust off a golf club.
+That said, commercial rust remover is the best way to get rust off a golf club.
 There are even specialized formulas designed to protect the integrity of a golf club!

-As with the other solutions to rust, simply apply the rust remover, let it set for a few minutes, and wipe it away.
+As with the other solutions to remove rust, simply apply the commercial remover, let it set for a few minutes, and wipe it away.
 The rust should come right off!

-Cleaning a rusty golf club is way easier than it may seem.
+Getting rust off a club head is way easier than it may seem.
 Simply pick your preferred method - we like lemon juice - and follow the steps below:

-- Soak your clubs in the liquid or solution of your choice.
+- Soak your club head in the liquid or solution of your choice.
 5-10 minutes will work, but if you can let them sit for an hour that will work better.

 - Cleaning one club at a time, remove the club from the solution and wipe it with a rough cloth or towel.
 This should remove any surface rust and leave only the really deep set rust behind.